 Maria is an Italian friend of Expatclic.
 We “met” her when she was living in Myanmar, and she often contributed to our forums with interesting thoughts and experiences.
 She then moved to London, her husband’s hometown, and had a second child.
 Perfectly settled and happy, she is now packing again to follow her husband in his work.
 Destination: Swaziland.
-Read this beautiful interview where Maria shares her feelings.
+Read this beautiful interview where Maria shares her feelings of being on the road again.
 Thanks a lot, Maria!

-You lived in Myanmar, where you worked with an ngo while raising your child – how was the experience?
+Maria, you are on the road again 🙂 Let’s start from Myanmar, where you lived and worked with an ngo while raising your child – how was the experience?
 How is Myanmar for families?

 I loved Myanmar.
 It was difficult at the beginning.
 We went there with my son that had just turned 1 and we timed our arrival with the hot season…40 days over 40 degrees of temperature, continuous power cuts so no air conditioning.
 It was shocking.
 But then the rain came and we started settling in and it was great.